bamlab/flashlight/website/docs/cloud/intro.md

 ---
 sidebar_position: 1
+slug: /cloud
 ---

 # Getting started

-[flashlight.dev](https://flashlight.dev) is now in open beta! 🥳
+[flashlight.dev](https://flashlight.dev) is now in open beta and is [completely free](./pricing.md)! 🥳
-With just a few clicks, you can get an app start performance score:
+With just a few clicks, you can get an app start performance score, as explained below.

+Alternatively you can use the [`flashlight cloud`](./cli.md) command to run your own custom tests via CLI.

 ## Get your app start performance score